Aphex Twin: 2001–2009: Drukqs, Analord and the Tuss

 In 2001 Aphex Twin released Drukqs, an experimental double album featuring abrasive, meticulous programming and computer-controlled piano influenced by Erik Satie and John Cage.
 It features the piano composition "Avril 14th", which remains perhaps James' best known work.
 The album polarised reviewers.
 James told interviewers he had accidentally left an MP3 player with new tracks on a plane, and had rushed the album release to preempt an internet leak.

-In 2001, James also released a short EP, 2 Remixes By AFX, with remixes of songs by 808 State and DJ Pierre.
+In 2001 James also released a short EP, 2 Remixes By AFX, with remixes of songs by 808 State and DJ Pierre.
 It also had an untitled third track, consisting of a SSTV image with high-pitched sounds which can be decoded to a viewable image with appropriate software.
-In 2002, James was nominated for the Brit Award for Best British Male.
-In 2003, Warp released 26 Mixes for Cash, collecting many of James' remixes for other artists.
+In 2002 James was nominated for the Brit Award for Best British Male.
+In 2003 Warp released 26 Mixes for Cash, collecting many of James's remixes for other artists.

-In 2005, James released a series of vinyl EPs under the AFX name, Analord, created entirely with analogue equipment.
+In 2005 James released a series of vinyl EPs under the AFX name, Analord, created entirely with analogue equipment.
 These were followed in 2006 by a compilation album of Analord tracks, Chosen Lords.
-In 2007, James released two records on Rephlex, Confederation Trough and Rushup Edge, under the alias the Tuss, Cornish slang for "erection".
-Media sources speculated about James' involvement, but his identity was not confirmed until 2014.
+In 2007 James released two records on Rephlex, Confederation Trough and Rushup Edge, under the alias the Tuss, Cornish slang for "erection".
+Media sources speculated about James's involvement, but his identity was not confirmed until 2014.

 In 2009 Rephlex Records released digital versions (in the FLAC file format) of the 11 Analord EPs.
 Each of them (except for Analord 10) had bonus tracks, totalling 81 minutes of new music between them all.
-Richard later disbanded Rephlex Records, removing the website entirely.
+Richard later disbanded Rephlex Records and gave up on the website.

+This same year, James began working with the visual artist Weirdcore for graphics for his live shows, debuting at Bloc Festival in Minehead.
+Weirdcore has continued to work with James on live graphics and music videos.

-In 2010, James said he had completed six new albums, including a new version of the unreleased Melodies from Mars.
-In September 2011, he performed a live tribute to the Polish composer Krzysztof Penderecki; he performed his remix of Penderecki's "Threnody to the Victims of Hiroshima" and a version of "Polymorphia".
+In 2010 James said he had completed six new albums, including a new version of the unreleased Melodies from Mars.
+In September 2011 he performed a live tribute to the Polish composer Krzysztof Penderecki; he performed his remix of Penderecki's "Threnody to the Victims of Hiroshima" and a version of "Polymorphia".
 The following month, he performed at the Paris Pitchfork Music Festival.